luckyluke007/50th-site/_posts/2014-12-10-birth-story.markdown

 title:  "The birth of UC Santa Cruz: Audacious and academic"
 date:   2014-12-10
 categories: past
+author: Peggy Townsend
-img: /css/assets/images/posts/preparing/main.jpg
+img: /css/assets/images/posts/birth-story/main.jpg
-permalink: preparing
+permalink: the-birth
 tags:
 - ucsc50
 - ucsantacruz
 - thebirth
 ---
+By Peggy Townsend

-<div class="caption"> {% img full-size /css/assets/images/post/dancing "Students dancing in the Field House, 1966" "Students dancing in the Field House, 1966" %}Students dancing in the Field House, 1966</div>When Todd Newberry arrived in 1965 to teach biology at the new UC Santa Cruz campus, he stopped at the first important-looking building he saw on High Street.
+<div class="caption"> {% img full-size /css/assets/images/posts/birth-story/dancing.jpg "Students dancing in the Field House, 1966" "Students dancing in the Field House, 1966" %} Students dancing in the Field House, 1966</div>{% include article-sharing.html %}When Todd Newberry arrived in 1965 to teach biology at the new UC Santa Cruz campus, he stopped at the first important-looking building he saw on High Street.
 It turned out to be a Congregational Church.

 He kept driving, crossing a cattle guard and passing a collection of rundown ranch buildings.
 "I thought: 'This is it?
 My God,'" Newberry remembered.

 That introduction to the UC system's fledgling university may have been a bit unsettling for the newly hired professor but, in a way, it was also symbolic of what UC Santa Cruz was: an unconventional place that pushed against the stodginess of educational institutions, a place where innovation—no matter how messy—was part of the campus's DNA.

-It was, as then-UC President Clark Kerr said, "the most significant educational experiment in the history of the University of California."
+<div class="caption"> {% img full-size /css/assets/images/posts/birth-story/todd.jpg "Todd Newberry, professor of biology, founding faculty, in a lab, 1966" "Todd Newberry, professor of biology, founding faculty, in a lab, 1966" %} Todd Newberry, professor of biology, founding faculty, in a lab, 1966</div>It was, as then-UC President Clark Kerr said, "the most significant educational experiment in the history of the University of California."

-Rage against the machine
+##Rage against the machine

 UC Santa Cruz was born, along with UC Irvine and UC San Diego, as the answer to California's post-war baby boom, which was expected to flood the UC system with 215,000 students by the year 2000—four times the enrollment in 1961.

 The campus's location on a scenic sweep of coastal meadow and forest was chosen in March 1961 not only for its staggering beauty but also for its ease of acquisition and the fact its owner, the Cowell Foundation, was willing to donate back a good chunk of the $2 million price tag.
 The frank and practical Dean McHenry, then UC dean of academic planning, was named chancellor of the new campus a short time later.